AjiTae/vue-implicit-css-modules/README.md

 </template>

 ```
-With `vue-implicit-css-modules` eou can write classes as is:
+With `vue-implicit-css-modules` you can write classes as is:
 ```html
 <template>
   <div>